kbcasurf/bot_trader_app/README.md

 ### Configuration

 1. Clone this repository
-2. Create a `.env` file in the root directory with the following variables:
+2. Create a `.env` file in the root directory by copying from the provided `.env.example`:
 ```
 # Database Configuration
 DB_USER=trading_bot_user